littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 ## How to learn Shiny?
 The best way to learn Shiny, of course, is by watching the series of [**Shiny tutorials**](http://shiny.rstudio.com/tutorial/){:target="_blank"}.
 It will cover all the Shiny topics from beginner to advanced level.
 It will however take time.
 What I did in my internship is to look at a simple Shiny example and then began directly to build my app.
 When there was something I didn't know how to do, I googled it.
 It is maybe not a good habit of learning, but in a limit time constraint, it allowed me to build an application that meets all my needs (though it's not optimal).

 So the point is, the series of Shiny tutorials is where to start learning from.
-Other useful guides could by found on Google.
+Other useful guides could be found on Google.
 Since I have passed some time on doing the same thing, I'll try to list all the important points I have learned so far about Shiny in the next sections for you, so that you don't have to google too many times when developing your Shiny app.

 ## Shiny structure